PhoenixofForce/TriangulatedPolygonCollision/README.md

 ## Triangulated Polygon Collision
-This is project from 2018.
+This is a project from 2018.
 You can create polygons that get translated into a group of triangles.
 These triangles are used for collision testing.
 This project implements:

 - Ear Clipping triangulation
 - Separating Axis Theorem